MicrosoftDocs/bot-docs/articles/bot-service-resources-upgrade-to-v3.md

 ### BotBuilder and Connector are now one SDK

-Instead of having to install separate SDKs for the Builder and Connector by using multiple NuGet packages (or NPM modules), you can now get both libraries in a single Bot Builder SDK:
+Instead of having to install separate SDKs for the Builder and Connector by using multiple NuGet packages (or NPM modules), you can now get both libraries in a single Bot Framework SDK:

-- Bot Builder SDK for .NET: `Microsoft.Bot.Builder` NuGet package
+- Bot Framework SDK for .NET: `Microsoft.Bot.Builder` NuGet package
-- Bot Builder SDK for Node.js: `botbuilder` NPM module
+- Bot Framework SDK for Node.js: `botbuilder` NPM module

 The standalone `Microsoft.Bot.Connector` SDK is now obsolete and is no longer being maintained.